-The files liberation.h and liberation.c implement the following procedure:
+The files liberation.h and liberation.c implement the following procedures:

-• int liberation_coding_bitmatrix(k, w): This allocates and returns the bit-matrix for liberation coding.
+- int liberation_coding_bitmatrix(k, w): This allocates and returns the bit-matrix for liberation coding.
 Although w must be a prime number greater than 2, this is not enforced by the procedure.
-If you give it a non-prime w, you will get a non-MDS coding matrix.
+If you give it a non-prime w, you will get a non-MDS coding matrix. - int liber8tion_coding_bitmatrix(int k): This allocates and returns the bit-matrix for liber8tion coding.
+There is no w parameter because w must equal 8. - int blaum_roth_coding_bitmatrix(int k, int w): This allocates and returns the bit-matrix for Blaum Roth coding.
+As above, although w+1 must be a prime number, this is not enforced.